 Lack of compliance with the Canada Health Act: The requirement under the Canada Health Act to ensure that Canadians get the same access to emergency health services outside Canada as they do in Canada is still being largely ignored by most provinces.
-There was some optimism in our last report that a public reminder at the request of the CSA in 2007 by then Minister of Health Tony Clement would have an effect on delinquent provinces, but that has not been the case.
 We hope that this year's report will once again bring this issue to the forefront, and we will continue to work towards attaining the emergency health services that travelling Canadians expect, need and deserve.